 Circuit Amperage Approximate Location

-Main 25 amp Behind the seat on the left hand side of the machine.
+Main 25 amp Instrument control panel.

-PTO Clutch 15 amp Instrument control panel.
+PTO Clutch 15 amp Behind the seat on the left hand side of the machine.

 Check / Fill Transmission Oil Level

 This unit is equipped with two transmission oil tanks.
 One transmission oil tank only supplies oil to one transmission.
 The level of oil in both transmission tanks must be checked, and if necessary, filled.